maxmind/getting-started-with-mmdb/blog-post.md

 Now, that looks a little bit better.
 Note that we didn't find a city or time zone for Jane, so they haven't been included with her metadata.
 GeoIP2 contains a lot of data, but there are some coverage gaps, so you'll need to allow for those when putting your custom database together.

+## Pro Tips

+To include the contents of an entire GeoIP2 database rather than selected data points, iterate over the search tree as we did in `examples/03-iterate-search-tree.pl`.

+To learn more about inserting both IP addresses and ranges, please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across.

 ## Taking This Further

-Today we've shown how you can make your own MMDB databases and how you can augment them with data from a GeoIP2-City database.
-We've only included a couple of data points, but MaxMind products contain much more information which you could potentially blend into your own database so that you can build something for your own needs.
+Today we've shown how you can create your own MMDB databases and augment it with data from a GeoLite2-City database.
+We've only included a few data points, but MaxMind databases contain much more data you can use to build a solution to meet your business requirements.

-If you wanted to include the contents of an entire GeoIP2 database rather than just a select few, look into iterating over the search tree as we did in `examples/03-iterate-search-tree.pl`.

-If you are inserting both IP addresses and ranges, please see our documentation on [Insert Order, Merging and Overwriting](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#Insert-Order-Merging-and-Overwriting) so that you can choose the correct behaviour for any overlapping IP ranges you may come across.